eam-00/Linux-Notes/Docker/docker-index.md

         docker image prune

+Dangling Images: Images w/o tags & images that are not referenced by any container.

 ## Kubernetes Networking Model
 Kubernetes was built to run on distributed systems where there can be hundreds of worker nodes in which Pods would be running.